-Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material
+Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 The All-on-4 prosthesis — the visible bridge of teeth attached to the four implants — is not a single material category.
 It is fabricated in different materials with genuinely different clinical properties, and the choice between them affects aesthetics, longevity, bite force transmission, and what maintenance is required.
-Understanding these differences helps patients evaluate their treatment plan and ask the right questions at consultation.

 Provisional Acrylic Bridge

 In most All-on-4 protocols at Dazzle, the provisional bridge placed on the day of surgery is a reinforced acrylic prosthesis.
-Acrylic is used at this stage for specific reasons: it is lighter than zirconia, which reduces load on the healing implants during the osseointegration period; it can be adjusted chairside if the bite settles differently during healing; and it provides a reasonable aesthetic result without the fabrication complexity of the final prosthesis.
+Acrylic is used at this stage because it is lighter than zirconia (reducing load on healing implants), can be adjusted chairside if the bite settles differently during healing, and provides a reasonable aesthetic result.
+The provisional is not the restoration patients will live with long-term.

 Acrylic-on-Titanium Framework (Permanent Acrylic Bridge)